PaloAltoNetworks/lab-aws-gwlb-vmseries/README.md

     - Now when checking other sections in this dashboard (route tables, subnets, etc) will be filtered to Security VPC
   -  Select Route Tables section
   -  Look through the route tables.
 Most have no routes!
-  -  Identify Security VPC in the Topology Diagram ane we will start from left-to-right
+  -  Identify Security VPC in the Topology Diagram and start from left-to-right

 **TGW Attach Route Tables**